Rules for single-use plastic cups and containers

 Do you sell take-out meals or coffee to go?
-Since 1 July 2023, you can no longer give your customers free single-use plastic cups or containers.
-And you need to offer a reusable alternative.
-As of 2024, you are no longer allowed to use single-use plastics for eating in.
-Read what these rules mean for your business.
+Then from 2026, you no longer have to ask customers to pay for any single-use plastic cups or containers you give them.
+You do need to offer a reusable alternative.
+You are not allowed to use single-use plastics for customers who eat or drink on your premises.

-The new rules apply to hospitality businesses, company restaurants, events booths and stalls holders, and coffee corner sales outlets.
-Do you normally offer waiting customers a cup of coffee in a plastic cup?
-You too will have to find alternatives (in Dutch).
+The rules apply to hospitality businesses, company restaurants, events booths and stalls holders, and coffee corner sales outlets.
+Offering waiting customers a cup of coffee in a plastic cup is also not allowed.

 Take-out and delivery